daheise/simrate_control/README.md

 estimation and ETE estimates.

 There is also an option (`pause_at_tod`) to pause the game at FLC detection.
 This is disabled by default.
-Only set this to "True" if you have a key bound to the in game "SET PAUSE OFF" binding.
-The binding IS NOT set by default in game.
-The "Toggle Pause" binding does not suffice.
-You can also unpause the game by toggling acceleration in Simrate Control by pressing the "p" key.
+Setting this option implies `waypoint_vnav = False`.
+You can unpause the game by in Simrate Control by pressing the "r" key, or in the simulator by pressing the key bound to "PAUSE OFF".
+Pause at TOD will only trigger once per start up of Simrate Control.

 ## Quickstart SimRate Control